GRIDAPPSD/app-deconfliction/service/README.md

 In the first invocation, the resilience and decarbonization competing apps are run with a GridLAB-D simulation for the batteries-included IEEE 123 node model.
 In the second invocation, the profit CVR app is add in as well.
 In the third invocation, the CVXPY optimization library is used for the competing apps instead of the default PuLP library.

 The run-deconfliction.sh wrapper script normally only shows diagnostic log output for the deconfliction pipeline process in the terminal where the wrapper script is invoked.
 However, each of the processes produces a log file that can either be viewed during the run (typically via "tail -f") or afterwards.
 These files are written to a log subdirectory--optimization-apps/log for the competing apps and deconfliction-pipeline/log for the pipeline process.
 If you are interested in the briefest of workflow progress output such as for a simple demonstration a "grep" for the ">>>" pattern will do the job.
-For example, to tail this workflow overview during a running simulation, change directory to deconfliction-pipeline/log and issue the command 'tail -f deconfliction-pipeline.log | grep ">>>"'.
+For example, to tail this workflow overview during a running simulation, change directory to deconfliction-pipeline/log and issue the command: tail -f deconfliction-pipeline.log | grep ">>>"

 Although the run-deconfliction.sh wrapper script starts a number of processes, some of them as background jobs, there is special logic that "traps" ctrl-C exits from the script and properly terminates all jobs associated with the deconfliction service such as competing apps.
 Note that in the case of a ctrl-C exit from the wrapper script that a GridLAB-D simulation that has been started will not be terminated and instead run to completion.